Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   [result.html](https://volkovbos.github.io/milestone2_are_you_a_hero/result.html)

     -   The result page of the game, with the character who fits the most with the given answers.
+    -   Also you will get the name of the second character, where you scored on.
     -   A brief sound is played of the character shown.
     -   Play again button, which skips the start section of the play page.